Yale73/Immunology-hetergenity-among-AD-psoriasis-and-bullous-pemphogoid/README.md

-This GitHub provides code to analyze scRNA sequencing data and generate figures in Xueting Peng, et al (https://xxxxxxx)
+This GitHub repository provides code for analyzing single-cell RNA sequencing (scRNA-seq) data and generating figures from the study by Xueting Peng et al. (http://xxxxxxxxxxxxxxxxxxxxxx).
+The corresponding outputs are available in the manuscript.

-Raw fastq files are available once request.
+Raw FASTQ files are available upon request.

-Produced by the Liu/Xia Lab, Dept. of Dermatology, the Second Affiliated Hospital of Xi'an Jiaotong University.
-If you have any question or request other data information, please feel free to email the corresponding authors: liuyale0703@xjtu.edu.cn or liuyale114@163.com
+This work was conducted by the Liu/Xia Lab, Department of Dermatology, The Second Affiliated Hospital of Xi'an Jiaotong University.

+For inquiries or requests regarding additional data, please get in touch with the corresponding authors:
+📧 liuyale0703@xjtu.edu.cn | liuyale114@163.com